The Complete Guide to Improving Translation Quality

 Why is a modern TMS your best ally for translation quality management?

 Let’s state the obvious: The overall quality of the output in a translation project starts in the translation phase itself.
 The better equipped a translator is, the better their work is.

-That’s why traditional computer-aided translation (CAT) tools such as translation memories (TM) are a must.
-Thanks to a TM, the linguist can quickly retrieve similar translated segments that have been validated in previous projects.
+That’s why traditional computer-assisted translation tools such as translation memories (TM) are a must.
+Thanks to a translation memory, the linguist can quickly retrieve similar translated segments that have been validated in previous projects.

 CAT tools also usually include term bases which give the translator the information they need on the specific terminology of a project to make the right choices in their work.